I had a dream last night … and let me tell you, it was a doozy.

 The funeral ended, I changed back into my inappropriate red blouse, and I flew to Europe.

-When all that was over, I woke up thinking exactly what you are thinking: Man, I want a mountain bar!
+When all that was over, I woke up thinking exactly what you are thinking: Man, I need a mountain bar!

 So here’s a recipe. 😀